-Join Doug Winnie for an in-depth discussion in this video What you need, part of Up and Running with Xbox One.
+Join Doug Winnie for an in-depth discussion in this video What you need, part of Learning Xbox One.

 -There are two editions of Xbox One that you can purchase.
 One model comes with Kinect, a powerful sensor and camera that allows you to interact with your Xbox using body motion, voice controls, and can even recognize you to sign into the console.
 There's also a less expensive model that doesn't come with a Kinect sensor.
 In this course, we're gonna use the model with Kinect.
 So our set up process will include the Kinect calibration and configuration.
 I'm gonna assume that you have Kinect, but if you don't, no worries.